...

 Hahna Cafe (はぁなカフェ)

-The cafe is good at making pizza and pasta made with fresh Okinawan ingredients.
-You can utilize the phrases in our Essential Japanese Travel Phrases for Vegetarians and Vegans article to order a vegetarian dish or to somewhat customize your order.
+The cafe makes good pizza and pasta using fresh Okinawan ingredients.
+You can utilize the phrases in our Essential Japanese Travel Phrases for Vegetarians and Vegans article to order a vegetarian dish or to customise your order slightly.
 Alcohol is also served at Hahna Cafe, making it perfect for those who need a drink after exploring Aka Island’s beautiful beaches.

 But what Hahna Cafe is renowned for is its fruit smoothies made with soy milk (島豆乳スムージー).
 The sweetness of the fruits goes really well with the soy milk.
 Enjoying the cold smoothie with Menuhama Beach in front of you is the best way to chill and relax on a hot summer day!